Total Pageviews

 Feline Accomplice

-I read the introductory paragraph from the Rogue Star website to my spiritual mentor, Feldspar, so that he would understand that the Witch of Woodcroft writes some praise-worthy stuff.
+I read the introductory paragraph from The Rogue Star website to my spiritual mentor, Feldspar, so that he would understand that the Witch of Woodcroft writes some praise-worthy stuff.

 "There, did you feel the earth shake?"
 I asked.